yochaigal/newschoolrevolution/_posts/2021-05-18-pbta-vs-osr.md

 - What here is not what it appears to be?

 And look at Spout Lore:
+_When you consult your accumulated knowledge about something, roll+Int._
 - On a 10+, the GM will tell you something interesting and useful about the subject relevant to your situation.
 - On a 7–9, the GM will only tell you something interesting—it’s on you to make it useful.
 The GM might ask you “How do you know this?”
 Tell them the truth, now.

-There is no player skill over character skill happening, there.

-I like collaborative worldbuilding, of course.
-But some PbtA games (not Dungeon World, at least beyond Session Zero) have you directly contribute to the worldbuilding.
-To me that violates the [Czege Principle](https://rpgmuseum.fandom.com/wiki/Czege_Principle), which I do happen to agree with for these types of games.

-## TL; DR:
-- The rules and principles of Dungeon World _make killing players hard_.
-- That means violence - or rather, the avoidance of violence - is not a good way to encourage critical thinking.
-- OSR games use _violence_ to force creative problem solving.
-- PbtA-style Moves (or Rules, really) can act as walls against player agency.

-In my opinion, if you value critical thinking, problem solving, exploration etc in a game, Dungeon World will have a hard time delivering.

-How does a player think critically, when your PC is doing the thinking for them?
+How does a player think critically, when your PC is doing the thinking/perception for them?
 How satisfying is exploration, when they are the authors of its wonders?
+In my opinion, if you value critical thinking, problem solving, exploration etc in a game, Dungeon World will have a hard time delivering that for you.

-## The Dice & Prep
+## Dice, Modules & Prep
-All PbtA games use 2 six-sided dice to trigger moves, and Dungeon World is no exception.
+All PbtA games use 2 six-sided dice to trigger Moves, and Dungeon World is no exception.
 That means a result is either 6-, 7-9, or 10+.

-This is great (and slightly favors the players) but makes prepping really hard.
-You are no longer looking at a binary situation.
+These dice skew slightly in favor of the players, but makes prepping for a game a bit different than what someone familiar with non-PbtA games may be used to.
+Dice results longer looking at a binary situation.
 Instead, you must constantly consider the three tiers (and how they relate to each move specifically).

-Take a look at any DW adventure starter or even "module" (if you can call them that).
+Each time a player triggers a move, you have to account for the "partial success" and total failure scenarios, instead of a binary pass/fail.
+Moves in Dungeon World they each have different trigger conditions and at least 2 result descriptions)

 Imagine you are rolling Defy Danger to pick a lock without triggering an alarm.
 The player gets an 8.

 Now you have to consider: what does that mean?
 Does that mean the lockpick breaks, but the door opens?
 Or does it mean that the door opens, but the alarm goes off anyway, after a moment?
 What about a 6-?
 Does the alarm go off, but a poison dart trap fire out (assuming this was logical)?

-These are quick examples so perhaps not perfect, but you get my meaning.
-Each time a player triggers a move (and in DW they each have different trigger conditions and at least 2 result descriptions) you have to account for the "partial success" and total failure scenarios, instead of a binary pass/fail.
+## Moves are a prison